NubeIO/rubix-ce-docs/docs/rubix-ce/wires/overview.md

 The **Editor** within Wires serves as the interface for connecting nodes to construct your program.
 For instance, you can add three nodes: `two const-num nodes` and `one add node`.
 Then, you would connect the `output` of each `const-num node` to the `inputs in1 and in2` on the `add node`, respectively.

 This arrangement forms what is known as a **Flow Program**, where nodes are interconnected to define the logic and functionality of the program.
-By linking nodes together in this manner, you can create customized workflows and implement specific tasks within the Wires environment.
+By linking nodes together in this manner, you can create customised workflows and implement specific tasks within the Wires environment.

 ![max800px](img/simple-example.png)